 Amend.
-No. Date approved Effective date Subject amendment of 1 08/12/2015 13/01/2016 car for
+No. Date approved Effective date Subject of amendment

 Introduction

 1.1 Introduction

 This Development Control Plan (DCP) provides a framework to guide future development in the North Ryde Station Precinct (the Precinct).
 The document specifies built form and other controls for all development within the Precinct to achieve the vision for the Precinct as a vibrant community and as a place to live, work and visit.